ArchitGhevariya007/RideX/README.md

 <br>
 <br>

-RideX is Vehicle sharing system across regional area of logged in users in realtime.
+RideX is very fast reliable vehicle sharing system for employee,students,senior citizen across the country.
+It is completey free and secure system for reaching at appropriate destination in meantime.
+It also offers fuel saving benefits and reduced ride cost by utilizing resources and saves environment from reducing pollution effects.
 <br>
 <hr>
 <b>Hosting server : &nbsp; Infinity Free Servers</b>